fzembow/todoview/README.md

 `npm install todoview -g`

 Then, run `todoview` in the directory in which you are working.
-A browser win
+A browser window will open, displaying the TODOs in the directory.

 ## Acknowledgments